NamanHegde38/Glitch-Garden/Glitch Garden Remastered/Assets/Plugins/JMO Assets/Cartoon FX Remaster/Readme Cartoon FX Remaster 2.txt

 RELEASE NOTES
 -------------

+R 1.1.2
+- Added "Screen Distortion" shader, and a few effect variants using it
+- Fixed UV distortion calculation and related materials
+- Fixed compilation errors on some platforms (e.g. PS4)
+- Prevent possible asmdef conflict with Toony Colors Pro 2
+- Strip shaders for the unused render pipeline during build, depending on if built-in or URP is used

 R 1.1.1
 - Fixed a broken material reference for some effects (e.g. "CFXR2 Magic Explosion (Unlit, Blue)")
 - Fixed distortion strength in fire materials